KimBergstroem/currency-Converter-PythonApi/README.md

 ---

 ## **How to use Travel Guide**🌎
 The app will instantly display the converted amount based on current exchange rates.
 In addition to currency conversion, the app offers engaging travel-related questions to make your experience enjoyable.
 Explore destination recommendations, travel tips, for your trip planning.
-Enjoy the convenience of currency conversion and the excitement of discovering new travel insights with the travel_Guide app.
+Enjoy the convenience of currency conversion and the excitement of discovering new travel insights with the <b>travel_Guide</b> app.

 ---